tmplcl/blog/myblog/content/post/first-post/index.md

 ```

 Now lets build this application using maven with `mvn package`.
 The built artifact will be available under the `target/`
-folder.
+directory.

+## Creating the container image

 Before we start with the CDK part lets also create a `Dockerfile` that describes how our spring application will
 be packaged into a container.

 This dockerfile uses the standard jdk16 base image based on alpine linux and simply copies our `.jar` artifact into the